-Built for Linux.
-On purpose.
-From the first commit.
+Built for Linux from the first commit

 Some of you have run Linux on the desktop since the 1990s, compiled your first kernel before Y2K, and have opinions about init systems that would fill a small book.
 Some of you installed Fedora last weekend, are still figuring out which terminal you like, and want a daily driver that works without a thread on a forum.
 Both of you are reading the same page on purpose.

-What this page is going to tell you.
+What this page covers

 How it’s built